 Further south along the gulf lies Parc national de l’Île-Bonaventure-et-du-Rocher-Percé.
-Bonaventure Island is criss-crossed by hiking trails that have fabulous surprises in store for you: watch from up close an impressive northern gannet colony (the most accessible in the world!) and soak up stunning views of the open sea, majestic Percé Rock and the steep cliffs along the coast.
+On Bonaventure Island, you can explore several hiking trails that have fabulous surprises in store for you: watch from up close an impressive northern gannet colony (the largest accessible colony in the world!) and soak up stunning views of the open sea, majestic Percé Rock and the steep cliffs along the coast.
 The Percé UNESCO Global Geopark reveals many of the secrets of these 500-million-year-old cliffs.
 Discover this remarkable geology during a guided activity or a hike on your own.
 Plan to stop at the lookouts along the trails to appreciate the amazing scenery all around you.
 And be sure to venture out onto the geopark’s suspended glass platform, which juts out of the side of a cliff at an altitude of 200 metres (660 feet)!

-The Chaleur Bay area also offers lots of views of the sea.
+Other towns and villages bordering Chaleur Bay also offer views of the sea.
 The most spectacular is undoubtedly from the top of Mt.
 Saint-Joseph.
 Closer to sea level, Parc national de Miguasha offers hiking trails along the estuary of the Restigouche River.
 This is one of the few places in the world where you can examine a fossil-rich site during a hike!